 This menu lets you select any AudioSuite plugin installed in your Plug-Ins folder.
+(The Plug-In Selector follows the Pro Tools preference for viewing plug-ins by category.)

 Plug-In Selector pop-up menu

 Selection Reference

 This menu aims the selected process at either regions selected in an audio track or playlist, or at regions selected in the Audio Regions List.